reema010/riyadh-restaurants-chatbot/README.md

 * `index_fixed.html` — Simple web-based user interface
 * `data/riyadh_restaurants_clean_exported.csv` — Cleaned restaurant dataset

+  ## Data Preparation
+The dataset was cleaned and preprocessed using a dedicated Python script located in `scripts/data_cleaning.py`.

 ## How to Run

 ### 1) (Optional) Create and activate a virtual environment